ibm-cloud-docs/databases-for-redis/howto-redis-cache.md

 You are able to use `CONFIG SET` directly from a Redis cli-client, but changes made there will not be permanent.
 Use the {{site.data.keyword.databases-for}} [cli-plugin](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployment-configuration) or [API](https://{DomainName}/apidocs/cloud-databases-api#change-your-database-configuration) to make changes to your deployment's configuration file.
 More information is in [Changing Your Redis Configuration](/docs/services/databases-for-redis?topic=databases-for-redis-redis-cache).
 {: .tip}

-For example, the Redis documentation recommends using the `allkeys-lru` setting as a good starting place for a general-use cache.
-Its also just fine to leave the `maxmemory` and `maxmemory-samples` at their default values.
+For example, the Redis documentation recommends the `allkeys-lru` setting as a good starting place for a general-use cache.
+It's also fine to leave the `maxmemory` and `maxmemory-samples` at their default values.
 So to configure the cache from the CLI, you can use
 ```
 ibmcloud cdb deployment-configuration <deployment name or CRN> {"configuration":{"maxmemory-policy":"allkeys-lru", "appendonly":"no", "stop-writes-on-bgsave-error":"no"}}
 ```